rmariano/vim-config/README.rst

-It does not change the behaviour of VIM, since this configuration only adds comfortable shortcuts, and settings that are recommended for sofware development (coding good practices).
+It does not change the behaviour of VIM, since this configuration only adds comfortable shortcuts, and settings that are recommended for software development (coding good practices).

 Installation